Eternal Family

 And the LORD God planted a garden in Eden, in the east, and there he put the man whom he had formed.
 And out of the ground the LORD God made to spring up every tree that is pleasant to the sight and good for food. -- Genesis 2:8-9 (ESV)

 Unfortunately a fallen angel who envied God (Isaiah 14:12-15), decided to take his revenge on God's creation.
-He knew how much God loved the humans, therefore he crafted his plan to tempt the humans to leave God's protection so that he could have his stab.
-So he approached the humans as a "serpent" (Revelation 12:9):
+He knew how much God loved the humans, therefore he decided to take revenge by tempting the humans to become disobedient to God.
+So he approached the woman as a "serpent" (Revelation 12:9):

-This curse did not stop with them.
-It also affects, their children and all generations after them (Romans 5:12).
-The first child born on Earth was guilty of envy (Genesis 4:6), murder (Genesis 4:8) and lies (Genesis 4:9).
-Many year later the world was filled with so much sin the God had to reduce human's lifespan to 120 years (Genesis 6:3-5).
+In the next chapter we read how the first child born on Earth was guilty of envy (Genesis 4:6), murder (Genesis 4:8) and lies (Genesis 4:9).
+Many year later the world was filled with so much evil the God had to reduce human's lifespan even more (Genesis 6:3-5).

 That is why our current world is in such a bad shape.
-Our ancestors ruined it for us, but we ourselves are also guilty (Romans 3:23) of selfish desires and like out ancestors we will continue to sin so that our children will also inherit our iniquities (Psalm 51:5).
+Although our ancestors ruined it for us, but we too are also guilty (Romans 3:23) of selfish desires and like out ancestors we will continue to sin so that our children will also inherit our iniquities (Psalm 51:5).

 “I have no pleasure in the death of one who dies.” -- Ezekiel 18:32, 33:11